-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

 The primary school became part of Southwell and Nottingham Multi Academy Trust (SNMAT) in January 2021.
-It is therefore not possible to fully consider the previous school's provision for the pupil premium grant in the academic year 2020_21.
-However, since the school became West Grantham Church of England Primary Academy, the pupil premium grant has been used to support the following interventions:
+It was therefore not possible to fully consider the previous school's provision for the pupil premium grant in the academic year 2020_21.

+For the academic year 2021-2022, the pupil premium grant has been used to support the following interventions: